 Fourth of July is always one of the summer's most festive times.
 Sure, special events are celebrated throughout Texas on Independence Day, but a few cities and towns in particular go all out each year.

 01 of 05

-Officially designated as the "Fireworks Capital of Texas" because of its weekly summer fireworks displays (Fridays at 9:15 sharp), South Padre Island certainly lives up to its nickname on Independence Day when a huge fireworks extravaganza is held over Laguna Madre Bay.
+Officially designated as the "Fireworks Capital of Texas" because of its weekly summer fireworks displays (Fridays at 9:15 sharp), South Padre Island certainly lives up to its nickname on Independence Day when a huge fireworks extravaganza brightens the sky over Laguna Madre Bay.
 The fireworks display can be viewed from condos and restaurants on both South Padre Island and across the bay in Port Isabel.
-In addition to this Fourth of July event in Texas, this popular summer vacation spot also offers visitors a full slate of vacation activities including fishing, swimming, kite boarding, parasailing, surfing, jet skiing and sand castle building.
+In addition to this holiday event in Texas, this popular summer vacation spot also offers visitors a full slate of vacation activities, including fishing, swimming, kiteboarding, parasailing, surfing, and sandcastle building.

 02 of 05

-Texas' state capitol of Austin is a great place to spend the Fourth of July.
-Every Independence Day, the Austin Symphony Orchestra performs its annual Fourth of July Fireworks & Symphony at Auditorium Shores.
-Other summer activities in include swimming at Barton Springs, skiing on Lake Travis and exploring underground wonders at Longhorn Caverns.
-While in Austin, also make time for a stop at the Texas State Capitol.
+Texas' state capital of Austin is a festive place to spend the Fourth of July.
+Every Independence Day, the H-E-B Austin Symphony Orchestra performs its annual Fourth of July Fireworks & Symphony at Vic Mathias Shores.
+Other celebrations include Willie Nelson's 4th of July Picnic at Circuit of The Americas and the Hill Country Galleria Independence Day Celebration.
+For other summer activities, you can go swimming at Barton Springs, waterskiing on Lake Travis, and exploring underground wonders at Longhorn Caverns.
+While you're in Austin, also make some time for a stop at the Texas State Capitol.
 Centrally located in Texas Hill Country, Austin gives visitors the option of making day trips to surrounding towns and attractions.

 03 of 05